RancyChepchirchir/edinburgh/README.md

 This represents a small sample work from the **MSc in Artificial Intelligence** program at the **University of Edinburgh**, from which I graduated in 2017.

+Below are the courses I took in the program, along with some info about the course and what kind of information is included in this repo.

 | Course                                                                                        | UoE acronym | Credits | Code in repo? | Papers in repo? | Notes                                                            |
 |-----------------------------------------------------------------------------------------------|-------------|---------|---------------|-----------------|------------------------------------------------------------------|
 | [MSc Dissertation (Informatics)](https://www.inf.ed.ac.uk/teaching/courses/diss/)             | DISS        | 60      | yes           | yes             | See separate repo [thesis](https://github.com/sipolac/edinburgh) |